Director: Barry Levinson

 Running Time: 132 minutes

 Synopsis: The story of infamous financial fraudster Bernie Madoff (Robert De Niro) is revealed through flashbacks from his prison interview with journalist Diana B. Henriques (as herself).
 During the 2008 economic crisis, Madoff's private investment fund collapses.
-He admits to masterminding a decades-long $65 billion Ponzi scheme and sentenced to 150 years.
+He admits to masterminding a decades-long $65 billion Ponzi scheme and is sentenced to 150 years.
 Investors' lives are ruined, while his sons (Alessandro Nivola and Nathan Darrow) and wife Ruth (Michelle Pfeiffer), who all claim no knowledge of the fraud, deal with the fallout.

 What Works Well: Director Barry Levinson crafts a textured depiction of fake grandeur within a greed-dominated world where one charismatic swindler fooled many people for a long time.
 The stylistic mosaic mixes documentary-style interviews with fly-on-the-wall family revelations and public episodes of the FBI descending and dismantling Madoff's house of cards, all propelled by a captivating Robert De Niro performance.